jaspector

 Inspector hours 8:00 a.m. to 4:30 p.m. during regular City Hall hours

-Typical inspection sequence: Not publicly detailed on the reviewed page
+Typical sequence: Not publicly detailed on the reviewed page

 Public page specifically references building and fence permits; broader permit triggers were not detailed on the reviewed page

-Typical processing time is Plan reviews may take up to 5 days; building and fence permits generally are not issued the same day.
+Building permit processing times in Lexington, MO typically run Plan reviews may take up to 5 days; building and fence permits generally are not issued the same day.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Lexington, MO.
 The following work is generally exempt: No public exempt-work list was found on the reviewed page.
+When in doubt, confirm with the local building department before starting work.